How can solar panel roof-related fire risks be mitigated on mission critical buildings

 There are also products that can be specified as part of the system to add extra layers of safety.
 They enclose key connections with casings that will protect materials around them should arcing occur.

-It is also important to carry out regular maintenance and inspection of the solar panel roof once it is installed.
+It is also important to carry out regular maintenance and inspection of the roof mounted Solar PV once it is installed.
 This will ensure no damage or wear to the system has occurred that could allow the ingress of moisture leading to electrical faults.
 The maintenance should include cleaning of any electrical contacts that have a build-up of oxide contaminants as these can lead to increased temperature in those areas and may lead to arcing.

 What is the probability that a fire will occur on a mission critical building solar roof?

-With regards to the probability that a fire will occur on a solar panel flat roof, according to a study of the fire dynamics of PV installations3, analysis estimates an annual fire incident frequency of just under 29 fires per GW.
+With regards to the probability that a fire will occur on a flat roof with solar panels, according to a study of the fire dynamics of roof mounted PV installations3, analysis estimates an annual fire incident frequency of just under 29 fires per GW.
 In PV Magazine4, international data also suggests that solar rooftop fires are rare.
 It quotes data from Germany where only 350 out of 1.4 million solar installations reported a fire and, of Japan’s 2.4 million installations, only 127 had issues.

-Even though solar panel roof fires are not common, the falling cost of PV panels and benefits of renewable energy are driving the uptake of renewable energy on mission critical buildings.
+Even though roof mounted Solar PV fires are not common, the falling cost of roof mounted PV panels and benefits of renewable energy are driving the uptake of renewable energy on mission critical buildings.
 As the numbers of installations increase, so will the probability that some will be affected by fire related incidents.

-Is the behaviour of a fire affected by the PV panels on a mission critical building solar roof?
+Is the behaviour of a fire affected by the roof mounted PV panels on a mission critical building solar roof?

-The presence of PV panels can change the fire dynamics of a mission critical building roof.
-Experiments have shown5 that PV panels can reflect heat and deflect the flame from a fire back onto the surface of the roof and increase the fire spread over the roof to which they have been mounted.
+The presence of roof mounted PV panels can change the fire dynamics of a mission critical building roof.
+Experiments have shown5 that roof mounted PV panels can reflect heat and deflect the flame from a fire back onto the surface of the roof and increase the fire spread over the roof to which they have been mounted.

-The change in fire dynamics means that even fires on solar panel flat roofs that are not caused by an issue with the PV system itself, have the potential to spread more rapidly than on a standard, non-solar, flat roof.
+The change in fire dynamics means that even fires on flat roofs with solar panels that are not caused by an issue with the roof mounted PV system itself, have the potential to spread more rapidly than on a standard, non-solar, flat roof.

-How can fire resistant roof boards help mitigate the fire risks on mission critical building solar panel roofs?
+How can fire resistant roof boards help mitigate the fire risks on mission critical building roof mounted Solar PV?

-As we have highlighted, although the risks are low, even when steps have been taken to mitigate the risks of electrical arcing occurring, there remains a chance that a mission critical building may encounter a fire incident on its solar panel flat roof.
+As we have highlighted, although the risks are low, even when steps have been taken to mitigate the risks of electrical arcing occurring, there remains a chance that a mission critical building may encounter a fire incident on flat roofs with solar panels.

 Given the desire of mission critical buildings to ensure that the risk of downtime, disruption and damage to building contents is minimised, non-combustible fire resistant roof boards could be specified to add an extra layer of fire resistance to the roof build-up.
 These boards are positioned underneath the waterproofing layer and above the insulation to help slow down fire spread across the surface of the roof and help limit the damage to the insulation and roof deck from the heat of the fire.